cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/sda_fabrics_vlan_to_ssids.md

 ### Optional

 - `limit` (Number) limit query parameter.
-Return only this many IP Pool to SSID Mapping
+Return only this many IP Pool to SSID Mapping.
+Default is 500 if not specified.
+Maximum allowed limit is 500.
 - `offset` (Number) offset query parameter.
 Number of records to skip for pagination

 ### Read-Only